 Public Hearing Date: N/A - Written comments may be submitted until December 14, 1990.
-(See Calendar of Events section for additional information)

 The proposed amendments to the rules and regulations for the allocation of federal low-income housing tax credits ("Credits") available under § 42 of the Internal Revenue Code (the "IRC") will impose on applicants for Credits from the pools or subpools ("nonprofit pools or subpools") of Credits designated by the authority for developments in which certain nonprofit organizations materially participate in the development and operation thereof, as required by the IRC, certain additional requirements for eligibility for such Credits.
 These additional requirements are intended to assure that the nonprofit organizations have a substantial ownership interest in the development and that the nonprofit organizations not be formed by a for-profit entity for the principal purpose of being included in such nonprofit pools or subpools.